-Every once in a while, a documentary filmmaker will make something notable – notable enough to make some money, secure an Oscar nomination or a win, and make said filmmaker the toast of the town.
-Then comes the inevitable Hollywood offer: "How about directing a real movie with real actors!"
+Every once in a while, a documentary filmmaker will produce something notable – notable enough to make money at the box office, secure an Oscar nomination or a win, and turn said filmmaker into the toast of the town.
+Then comes the inevitable Hollywood offer: "How about directing a real movie with real actors?"
 Few can resist the temptation, and while sometimes it works out – e.g., Bennett Miller, Seth Gordon – more often it does not.
 To wit:

 - CANADIAN BACON, directed by Michael Moore (1995).
-After his debut documentary Roger & Me made Moore a celebrity in 1989, many opportunities knocked.
+After his debut documentary Roger & Me made Moore famous, opportunity came a knocking.
 So he made a sequel.
 Then a short-lived TV series.
-Then he wrote and directed this comedy starring John Candy, about an American president (Alan Alda) starting a cold war with Canada.
+Then he wrote and directed this John Candy comedy about an American president (Alan Alda) who starts a cold war with Canada.
 Canadian Bacon flopped hard, and Moore gave up on his Hollywood dreams – although there was that weird acting turn in Lucky Numbers...

 - BOOK OF SHADOWS: BLAIR WITCH 2, directed by Joe Berlinger (2000).
 Berlinger and the recently deceased Bruce Sinofsky made two landmark documentaries in the 1990s: Brother's Keeper and Paradise Lost: The Child Murders at Robin Hood Hills.
-The latter did much to free the "West Memphis Three", heavy metal fans falsely convicted of "Satanic" torture and murder.
+The latter did much to free the "West Memphis Three", heavy metal fans who were falsely convicted of "Satanic" torture and murder.
 Why was Berlinger – sans Sinofsky – hired to direct this quickie sequel to 1999's The Blair Witch Project, especially since it was shot like a standard horror movie?
 Who knows?
 In any event, the movie was a turkey.
-15 years later, Berlinger is still a major force in the doc world, though he's reportedly prepping his second feature Facing the Wind.
+15 years later, Berlinger is still a major force in the doc world; his second would-be feature, Facing the Wind, remains in development hell.

 - HAVOC, directed by Barbara Kopple (2005).
 Along with the Maysles Brothers, Kopple was one of the first "celebrity" documentarians, thanks to a pair of Oscar-winning films about workers strikes: 1976's Harlan County U.S.A. and 1990's American Dream.
-The latter goosed her rather moribund output and Kopple released more docs, directed a handful of episodes of Homicide and Oz, and then eventually made Havoc, her one and only feature.
-Despite an enviable young cast (including Anne Hathaway, Joseph Gordon-Levitt, and Channing Tatum), Kopple's drama about white girls butting heads with with Latino gangsters went nowhere.
+The latter goosed her moribund output and Kopple released more docs, directed a handful of episodes of Homicide and Oz, and then made Havoc, her one and only feature.
+Despite an enviable young cast including Anne Hathaway, Joseph Gordon-Levitt, and Channing Tatum, Kopple's drama about white girls butting heads with Latino gangsters went nowhere.

 - PING PONG PLAYA, directed by Jessica Yu (2007).
-Given the film's no-name Asian-American cast, you certainly can't claim that this Oscar winner (for Breathing Lessons, the documentary short that would inspire the 2012 drama The Sessions) went Hollywood like Kopple and Moore.
-In the middle of her own second career as a successful TV director (Grey's Anatomy, etc.), Yu made this indie comedy about, you guessed it, ping pong.
+Given the film's no-name cast of Asian Americans, you certainly can't say that this Oscar winner (for Breathing Lessons, the documentary short that would inspire the 2012 drama The Sessions) went Hollywood like Kopple and Moore.
+In the midst of her own second career as a TV director (Grey's Anatomy, etc.), Yu made this indie comedy about, you guessed it, ping pong.
 Surely a labor of love, Ping Pong Playa grossed less than $80,000 in theaters.

 - ROCKET SCIENCE, directed by Jeffrey Blitz (2007).
 Blitz's first film was the incredibly enjoyable – and suspenseful – Spellbound, a doc about eight young competitors in the 1999 National Spelling Bee.
 If anyone was suited to direct a comedy about a high school speech and debate team, it would be Blitz.
 But Rocket Science, with its focus on a badly-stuttering protagonist (Nicholas D'Agosto), is merely enervating, despite a nice supporting turn from Anna Kendrick.
 Blitz made one more doc, but is otherwise directing episodic television.
 (Are you sensing a pattern here?)